 Decay and Darkness

-He eventually gave up on photography in the early 60s, because he grew disappointed with the limited possibilities of altering the images he captured.
+He eventually gave up on photography in the early 1960s – he had grown disappointed with the limited possibilities of altering the images he captured.
 Photography seemed to constrain his imagination, so he turned to drawing and painting, fields which offered the possibility of ‘photographing dreams,’ as he put it.
-Before he devoted himself to painting and drawing, he also sculpted for a brief period.
-In this capacity he created several abstractionist reliefs.
+Before he devoted himself to painting and drawing, he also sculpted for a brief period and created several abstractionist reliefs.
 Painting would prove to be the medium best suited to his personal vision.
 After having had his first successes as a painter, he was fired from the bus factory in 1967.
-Afterwards he worked exclusively as an artist.
+Afterwards, he worked exclusively as an artist.

 Beksiński paid little or no attention to trends in art – he had no intention of becoming a favourite of the critics.
 Instead he remained faithful to his dreams and obsessions, which in the end won him great popularity.
-In the 60s he created a number of sadomasochistic drawings.
-From the end of the 60s to the mid-80s he began working on his most famous period – his ‘fantastic’ series.
-The predominant themes in these oneiric works are hellish landscapes disturbing, nightmarish figures and grim, unearthly architecture.
+In the 1960s, he created a number of sadomasochistic drawings.
+From the end of the 1960s to the mid-1980s, he began working on his most famous period – his ‘fantastic’ series.
+The predominant themes in these oneiric works are hellish landscapes depicting disturbing nightmarish figures and grim unearthly architecture.
 These made him a household name in Poland and brought him recognition abroad.

 Yet the series of misfortunes that befell Beksiński and his family caused the story of his last years to become very well known.
-In 1998 his wife died of cancer.
-A year later Tomasz, an esteemed translator and popular music journalist, aficionado of gothic rock, committed suicide.
-In 2005 the painter was stabbed to death at his apartment by his cleaning lady’s 19 year-old son.
+In 1998, his wife died of cancer.
+A year later, Tomasz, an esteemed translator and popular music journalist, committed suicide.
+In 2005, the painter was stabbed to death at his apartment by his cleaning lady’s 19-year-old son.
 Beksiński, who knew the killer, had refused to loan the teenager money.
-Understandably, his tragic last years were often linked with the grimness of his art.
+Understandably, his tragic last years have since often been linked with the grimness of his art.

 Author: Marek Kępa, Summer 2015; updated by AZ, Jul 2018